AqwamCreates/DataPredict/docs/Overview/UsingOptimizers.md

 For this optimizer, there are no parameters for us to set.
 So, we will leave it empty.
 However, for others, they may use default parameter values.

-# Combining our optimizer with our model
+# Combining Our Optimizer With Our Model

 To combine, you must put the optimizer object into the model's setOptimizer() function.